-Mrs. Van was beloved by the Oshkosh community and lived here for fifty-nine years.
-At the end of her life, she donated several belongings and examples of her lace to the Museum.
-This exhibition showcases her skill with a needle, as well as the stories of her remarkable life.
+Mrs. Van lived in Oshkosh for 59 years and was deeply beloved by the community.
+Near the end of her life, she donated personal belongings and examples of her lacework to the Oshkosh Public Museum.
+This exhibition featured her exceptional skill with a needle alongside the stories of her extraordinary life.

 August 26, 2023 through February 11, 2024